mr-karan/website/content/posts/home-server-updates.md

 I run a local DNS server with [CoreDNS](https://coredns.io/) forwarding my queries to Adguard.
 Now if I can't reach Adguard (since Tailscale agent hasn't initialised), how am I supposed to resolve `log.tailscale.io`?
 I did what any sane guy would do, write a simple _hacky_ bash script:

-### Storage

-Unfortunately, I don't have any external HDD/SSD so I am postponing running any stateful workloads till I get one soon (whenever lockdown gets over in my area).
-I plan to deploy an NFS server so I can run stateful workloads across any node and have redundancy in form of cloud backups.
-I've also heard cool things about [Longhorn](https://github.com/longhorn/longhorn) but unfortunately, it doesn't have [ARM support](https://github.com/longhorn/longhorn/issues/6).

 ```shell
 #!/bin/bash
 sudo chattr -i /etc/resolv.conf